Skip to main content

 Associate Degree in Nursing (ADN)

-Once you have achieved licensure, you can begin practicing.
-When you're ready to earn your bachelor's degree in nursing, you can always bring credits from your ADN to a transfer-friendly 4-year nursing school.
+According to Blevins, once you have achieved licensure, you can begin practicing.
+When you're ready to earn your bachelor's degree in nursing, you can bring credits from your ADN to a transfer-friendly 4-year nursing school, like SNHU.

 So, Can You Be an RN in Two Years?